 Update as of January 8: Based on the latest update coming from an official source, Vivo V19 is scheduled to get Android 11-powered FuntouchOS 11 beta starting from the end of January 2021 in India.
 [Source]

-Update as of February 09: As per the latest update, the Vivo V19 is already picking up Android 11 update in India, however, it is still in grayscale testing phase and thus, available for only a handful of users.
-This has a version number 6.71.16 and with a package size of 3.76GB.
+Update as of February 09: As per the latest update, the Vivo V19 is already picking up the Android 11 update in India, however, it is still in the grayscale testing phase and thus, available for only a handful of users.
+This has version number 6.71.16 and a package size of 3.76GB.
 [Source]

 Update as of March 3: Looks like the Indian variant of Vivo V19 is now picking up Android 11-powered FuntouchOS 11.
 Note that the update is releasing in a greyscale testing phase as per user reports.
 [Source]